moov-io/iso8583/README.md

 }
 ```

-Also, you can unmarshal JSON into `iso8583.Message` object using the untyped API as such:
+Also, you can unmarshal JSON into `iso8583.Message`:

 ```go
 input := `{"0":"0100","1":"500000000000000000000000000000000000000000000000","2":"4242424242424242","4":"100"}`